 Why is My Cat Not Eating?

-Your cat may not be eating for a number of reasons.
-Before we go into the reasons for cats eating we should not that the biggest concern for pet parents is how long can cats go without food.
+Your cat is not eating for several reasons.
+Before we go into the reasons for cats eating we should note that the biggest concern for pet parents is how long can cats go without food.

 Here are some of the common reasons cats stop eating and the health problems it can cause.